BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 }
 ```

 This is the approach we were using before moving to a better system.
-It has some drawbacks which make this approach obsolete and not recommended by the Gradle maintainers.
+These few following drawbacks made it obsolete and not recommended by Gradle maintainers.

 - Script plugins need to be imported **individually** for each module in your project.
 This means that your heap will grow a lot, and this approach will scale terribly on a project with many modules.
 - Relying on the `rootProject` in your modules−or relying on `subprojects` from your root project, for that matter−will add unwanted dependencies between your modules, which will in turn defeat optimization mechanisms designed by Gradle, such as [configuration-on-demand](https://docs.gradle.org/current/userguide/multi_project_configuration_and_execution.html#sec:configuration_on_demand) or [configuration cache](https://gradle.github.io/configuration-cache/).
 These are made to help bring down the time Gradle spends configuring your project (i.e. reading the configuration and building the task graph) each time you build; it goes without saying that getting this time to decrease will make for happier and more productive developers.